joaoguibr/bitcoin-monitor/README.md

 # Bitcoin Price Fetcher

-This is a simple Ruby script that fetches the current Bitcoin price using the [API Ninjas Crypto Price API](https://api-ninjas.com/api/cryptoprice).
+This is a Ruby script that fetches the current Bitcoin price using the [API Ninjas Crypto Price API](https://api-ninjas.com/api/cryptoprice).

 ## Requirements